mhuda040/PROJECT-3---Recommendations-With-IBM/README.md

 ## Installation

-Must have Python 3 installed to run the required files and execute the commands at the command prompts.
+Must have Python 3 installed to run the required files.

-Must include the following libraries in the Jupyter Notebook files and Python scripts:
+Must include the following libraries in the Recommendations_with_IBM.ipynb file:
 - numpy
 - pandas
 - matplotlib